cschen1205/cs-algorithms/README.md

 # cs-algorithms
-Package cs-algorithms provides C# implementation of algorithms for data structures and manipulation, as well as graph and string processing
+Package cs-algorithms provides C# implementation of algorithms for data structures and manipulation, as well as graph and string processing.
+The project is written with .NET Core and is cross-platform for development.

 [![Build Status](https://travis-ci.org/cschen1205/cs-algorithms.svg?branch=master)](https://travis-ci.org/cschen1205/cs-algorithms)

 # Install

+Run the following command using nuget:

 Install-Package cs-algorithms